matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 allows users to explore historical events.)

-The only time when an obsolete state event is needed to update room state is when a client has already received non-obsolete state for this `event_key`.
+The only time when an obsolete state event is needed to update room state is when a client has already received non-obsolete state for this `state_key`.
 Since this proposal only affects initial sync, clients have not received any state, so this does not apply.